- What Absentee Business Ownership Is, and why it’s becoming popular

 Reduced Day-to-Day Involvement

 One of the primary advantages is that the buyer can often reduce their day-to-day involvement in the business.
+Many absentee owner businesses are designed to operate efficiently with minimal owner involvement, thanks to established management teams and systems.
 With an absentee owner, the business likely has a management team or employees already in place to handle the daily operations.
 This allows the buyer to maintain ownership while not having to be actively present on-site.
 This can be a significant advantage for individuals with other commitments or interests.

 Potential for Passive Income